awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-restore.md

 The operating system on a root volume can become corrupted for various reasons\.
 For example, following a patching operation, instances may fail to boot successfully due to a corrupted kernel or registry\.
 Automating common troubleshooting tasks, like restoring a root volume from the latest snapshot taken before the patching operation, can reduce downtime and expedite your troubleshooting efforts\.
 AWS Systems Manager Automation actions can help you accomplish this\.

-The following sample AWS Systems Manager Automation document performs these actions\.
+The following sample AWS Systems Manager runbook performs these actions\.
-+ Uses the `aws:executeAwsApi` Automation action to retrieve details from the root volume of the instance\.
++ Uses the `aws:executeAwsApi` automation action to retrieve details from the root volume of the instance\.
-+ Uses the `aws:executeScript` Automation action to retrieve the latest snapshot for the root volume\.
++ Uses the `aws:executeScript` automation action to retrieve the latest snapshot for the root volume\.
-+ Uses the `aws:branch` Automation action to continue the execution if a snapshot is found for the root volume\.
++ Uses the `aws:branch` automation action to continue the automation if a snapshot is found for the root volume\.

 ------
 #### [ YAML ]